LuBeifang/Kleb-TF/README.md

 Trained model for GRN-predictor is published to [Hugging Face](https://huggingface.co/Dylan-LE/KP-GRM-predictor/).

+Download the models of ESM-DBP at [Hugging Face](https://huggingface.co/zengwenwu/ESM-DBP/tree/main).

 If you have any further requests, please contact xindeng@cityu.edu.hk or beifanglu2-c@my.cityu.edu.hk.
 We are pleased to help!

 ## Code available